cds-snc/digital-canada-ca/content/en/work-with-us/positions/head-of-design.md

 * Recruit, interview, hire, cultivate and support diverse design teams.
 * Explain design decisions to a range of audiences and collaborate with partners and stakeholders.
 * Effectively represent government design with cross-industry communities.

-## At CDS, we don’t just accept difference—we celebrate it.

-We proudly, passionately, and actively strive to make CDS more reflective and inclusive of the societies we serve.
-Our ability to deliver better public services—accessible, inclusive services—can only be realized if we can recognise and harness the most diverse range of thoughts, experiences, and skills.
-We work hard to create an environment where different perspectives and experiences are valued.
-We are committed to helping diverse talent thrive.

-CDS welcomes all applicants regardless of race, ethnicity, religion, sexual orientation, gender identity or expression, national origin, disability, age, veteran status, marital status, pregnancy or family commitments.

-## Interested?

-Email us at [CDSRecruitment.RecrutementSNC@tbs-sct.gc.ca with](mailto:CDSRecruitment.RecrutementSNC@tbs-sct.gc.ca) “Head of Design” in the subject line.
-Tell us why you’re right for the job.
-We recognize that everyone brings different skills and experiences to the table, and that nobody “checks all the boxes.”
-Include a link to your CV and detailed examples of work that puts a spotlight on your process.
-Feel free to share whatever else you think will help us get to know you better!

-## Want to learn more about CDS?

-Read our [blog](https://digital.canada.ca/blog/) to find out what we’ve been up to.
-For the latest news, follow us on [Twitter](https://twitter.com/CDS_GC).